 Dyan is the founder of Dyan Williams Law PLLC and is the principal attorney practicing in two areas: immigration law and legal ethics/professional responsibility.

 In addition, Dyan has advised solo practitioners and small law firm lawyers on legal ethics and professional responsibility matters since 2006.
 She is well-versed in ethics issues related to competence, diligence, client communication, advertising, conflicts of interest, and fee agreements.

 Born and raised in Jamaica, Dyan is a naturalized citizen of the United States.
 She has a multicultural background and a genuine understanding of one’s desire to study, work and live in the United States.
 Her maternal and paternal grandparents migrated from mainland China to the island of Jamaica to set up family businesses.
 Her second-generation immigrant parents encouraged her to have a strong work ethic, pursue her dreams with tenacity, and add value to her community.

 Before she entered the legal profession, Dyan was a communication consultant at a global human resources consulting firm, Watson Wyatt Worldwide (now Willis Towers Watson).
 She worked with a wide range of clients — from international corporations to local non-profit organizations — to develop employee communication strategies and materials on organizational change management, training & development, merit-based compensation, benefit plans, and other human resources issues.

 When advising immigration clients, Dyan draws from her firsthand experience in immigrating to the United States.
 When counseling lawyers on legal ethics, Dyan applies her direct encounters with ethics issues as a practicing attorney and the founder of her own firm.
 She leverages her multifaceted background to deliver high-quality service and tailor-made solutions to her clients.
-She now lives around the Twin Cities area with her husband and their daughter.
+She now lives around the Twin Cities area with her husband and their two young children.

 Minnesota Supreme Court, 2005